 On occasion, a court will order that a party’s attorney be paid directly out of the community estate as an advance on the division of property that typically comes at the end of a divorce case.

-Other Spouses Bad Behavior
+Other Spouse’s Bad Behavior

 If one spouse behaves badly, like fraud or prolonging the case, the court may order them to pay the other’s attorney fees.

-Also, f affording an attorney seems difficult, consult a family law attorney for advice on the law and your options.
+Also, if affording an attorney seems difficult, consult a family law attorney for advice on the law and your options.
 At The Law Office of Bryan Fagan, PLLC, we offer free consultations to discuss your options comfortably.
 Contact us today for more information.

 Selling Community Assets

-If there is not enough cash to pay for your divorce lawyer fees, then a you can file a motion to sell assets to pay for your attorney fees.
+If there is not enough cash to pay for your divorce lawyer fees, then you can file a motion to sell assets to pay for your attorney fees.

 Final Thoughts